CS222-UIUC-SP24/group-project-team-35/README.md

 Requirements for Discord bot to work:
-FFMPeg library
-pip installing discord.py, ffmpeg (different from FFMPeg library),and PyNaCL
+FFMPeg library.
+I put ffmpeg.exe in the folder and that fixed it i guess.
+Needs ffmpeg.exe to be in the same directory as main pip install: discord.py ffmpeg (different from FFMPeg library)
+PyNaCL
+youtube-search
+yt_dlp